jpc342/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

+The system works by running a sequence of interactions that involve the Raspberry Pi speaking to give the user options or a question to answer, and the user replying.
+Each of these interactions use techniques from part 1 of this lab, like playing sound from the speaker and taking vocal input from the user.
+I used these techniques to create an interaction helper function, which makes the Raspberry Pi say something, records a reply, and then repeats what the user said in the reply before moving onto the next stage of the process.
+The Raspberry Pi also displays different things at certain steps in order to make it easier for the user to understand what is happening and react in time.

+The "process" is written sequentially in the helper function "run()" and acts as the main actuator of the system.
+It calls on the helper functions to create vocal interactions, draw things on screen, and make the Raspberry Pi speak.
+Before this process is started, the current time is displayed so that the user can see when the voice initiates conversation by pointing out how late it is.
+Then as the interactions progress, the display changes to reflect the current step.

 *Include videos or screencaptures of both the system and the controller.*

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)